Skip to content

 Bergerac (25 minutes), Dordogne

 Château des Vigiers is a 16th-century estate near Bergerac in the Dordogne, around 25 minutes from town, with 12th-century arched stone rooms, carved marble fireplaces, golf, a spa, and Michelin-starred dining.
 The privatisation package covers full use of the château and its twenty-five rooms across a 2-night minimum, sole use of the 150-hectare estate, accommodation for all guests, a buffet breakfast for overnight stays, furniture, and the pools and gardens.
-It hosts up to 140 seated.
-The 2-night privatisation starts at €20,000.

 Why We Love It